loopbackio/loopback-next/docs/site/Getting-started.md

 ## Prerequisites

-Install [Node.js](https://nodejs.org/en/download/) (version 8.9 or higher) if not already installed on your machine.
+Install [Node.js](https://nodejs.org/en/download/) (version 8.9 or higher) if it is not already installed on your machine.

 ## Install LoopBack 4 CLI

-The LoopBack 4 CLI is a command-line interface that can scaffold a project or extension with more features under development.
-CLI provides the fastest way to get started with a LoopBack 4 project that adheres to best practices.
+The LoopBack 4 CLI is a command-line interface that scaffolds a project or an extension by generating the basic code.
+The CLI provides the fastest way to get started with a LoopBack 4 project that adheres to best practices.

 Install the CLI globally by running